Dog-Friendly Parks in Northwest Austin

 Parking: on the street and in a small lot by the community center

-Watch out for: it can get very crowded during peak hours.
+Watch out for: crowds during peak hours.
 Visit during a weekday if your dog struggles around new people or other dogs.

 Why I love it: two huge fields for plenty of sniffs.